Ansett Australia: Entitlements

 With Ansett now grounded again, the administrators began selling off Ansett's assets.
-This included its regional subsidiary airlines, which still continued to trade despite Ansett being grounded.
-A creditors meeting post March 2002 voted in favour of an organised wind-up of the operation, under a deed of company arrangement, as opposed to an immediate liquidation.
+This included its regional subsidiary airlines, which still continued to trade despite Ansett being grounded; Kendell and Hazelton were sold in 2002 to the Australiawide Airlines consortium, which merged them to form Regional Express.
+A creditors meeting in March 2002 voted in favour of an organised wind-up of the operation, under a deed of company arrangement, as opposed to an immediate liquidation.
 It was viewed that a deed of arrangement would give creditors a greater return than liquidation would provide.